Welcome to Seal Report & ETL

-Seal Report offers a complete framework for producing daily reports and dashboards from any database or any No SQL source, and to perform complex ETL operations.
+Seal Report & ETL offers a complete framework for producing daily reports from any database or any No SQL source, and to perform complex ETL operations.

 The product focuses on easy installation and report design: Once setup, reports can be built and published in a minute.